- 336 pages

 From personal experience I also know that commanders who took personal interesting in me or any of my friends got our almost unwavering support.

 The hero of this gripping story, Gent, feels the same way about his commanding General.
 Even though General Salter fell from grace, he still garners much loyalty from his troops, views many of them as his sons and leads by example.

-The diminishing geological resources, the erosion of the American society and the fickle world economics, where nothing is certain, all play a big role in this novel.
-The novel shows what American society is (consumerism, to each his own) and what we like to think our values our (truth, freedom, community) and how the society and values are challenged by reality.
+The diminishing geological resources, the erosion of the American society, and the fickle world economics, where nothing is certain, all play a big role in this novel.
+The novel shows what American society is (consumerism, to each his own) and what we like to think about our values (truth, freedom, community), and how the society and values are challenged by reality.

 Particularly poignant was how, when faced with the values we tell ourselves we hold to the highest degree, we, as a society, cave in and fall back on the easy and comfortable values we tell ourselves we despise.

 The book assumes certain classical knowledge of military history; however, it is certainly not a distraction or a must in order to enjoy the book.
 If you’ve read Mr. Pressfield’s previous books you’ll get the references.

 While the book certainly isn’t perfect, it is thought-provoking and reflective.

 So tell me, do you feel that American values are in decline?
 What about perceived values?

 The year is 2032 and Gilbert “Gent” Gentilhomme, a professional soldier, commander and mercenary, is being sent around the world fighting for corporations.
 Gent’s wife, a hard-nosed reporter, allows him to see some of the big pictures, but his trust and loyalty to his commanding general are unwavering.